Pupil Premium Strategy Statement – Brookfield Community School

 Statement of intent

 At Brookfield School, our mission statement of ‘Aspire, Act, Achieve’ applies equally to every one of our students, irrespective of their background or the challenges they face.
-Our aim is that all of our staff, working in partnership with parents and carers and external agencies will provide opportunities and support to enable our students to make good progress and achieve their potential across the curriculum.
+Our aim is that all of our staff, working in partnership with parents, carers and external agencies will provide opportunities and support to enable our students to make good progress and achieve their potential across the curriculum.
 In addition to this, our school-wide focus on helping students to display our Brookfield Characteristics of Self-confidence, Resilience, Kindness, Leadership and Respectfulness will ensure that they are prepared and able to look forward to their next steps beyond Brookfield.

 We regularly remind ourselves that excellent teaching for all students has a particular benefit for disadvantaged students (evidence from EEF research) and this can be seen in the high expectations in classrooms across the school.
 High-quality teaching is at the heart of our whole school approach, with a focus on areas in which disadvantaged pupils require the most support.